Tuning the terahertz response of liquids by creating polar many-body excitations: Abstract

 \section{Abstract}

 A surprising result from the theory of quantum control is the degree to which the properties of a physical system can be manipulated.
 Both atomic and many-body solid state models admit the possibility of creating a ‘driven imposter’, in which the optical response of one material mimics that of a dynamically distinct system.
 Here we apply these techniques to polarons in polar liquids.
 Such quasiparticles describe solvated electrons interacting with many-body degrees of freedom of their environment.
-The polaron frequency, which depends on the electron concentration in the liquid, is controlled with a pump field, rendering the polaron frequency of three different liquids identical.
-The experiments demonstrate the feasibility of ‘polar impostorons’, a so far purely theoretical phenomenon.
+The polaron frequency, which depends on the electron concentration in the liquid, is controlled with a pump field.
+Using this field as a control, we demonstrate the aforementioned dynamical mimicry experimentally, rendering the polaron frequency of three different liquids identical.

 \textit{Introduction:} Over the previous century, the fundamental principles governing physical systems have (at least in experimentally accessible regimes) been comprehensively uncovered.
 With a firm grasp of quantum dynamics in hand, a natural question becomes how microscopic behaviour might be \textit{exploited}.
 In the present computational age, the dominating preoccupation has centred on how physical systems might themselves be forced to compute.
 The deep links between physical and informational dynamics \cite{kieu_quantum_2003, bondar_uncomputability_2020} means that the \textit{control} of the former represents a route to mastery of the latter.
 Examples of this premise abound, where quantum control techniques can be employed in the development of variational quantum algorithms \cite{magann_pulses_2021}, combinatorial optimisation \cite{magann_lyapunov-control-inspired_2022}, and single-atom computation \cite{mccaul_towards_2023}.
 More broadly, while quantum control has applications in both information processing \cite{glaser_training_2015} and quantum technologies in general \cite{kochControllingOpenQuantum2016}, it also enables investigations of a more fundamental nature.
 In particular, quantum control is a tool by which the ultimate limits of the malleability and manipulability of matter can be probed.